 Training Site Year 1: Duke Family Medicine Center

-For Year 1, residents in the Rural Training Track are part of the Duke Family Medicine Residency and remain connected with that program through shared didactics and programming throughout the entire training.
-Home base is the Duke Family Medicine Center in Durham, North Carolina.
+For Year 1, residents in the Rural Training Track are part of the Duke Family Medicine Residency, doing most of Year 1 rotations in Durham, and remain connected with that program through shared didactics and programming throughout the entire training.
+Ambulatory clinic will be at the Family Medicine Center at Duke Primary Care Oxford, allowing residents to begin developing a patient panel.
+The first year OB rotation is at Maria Parham Health, the community hospital in Henderson, NC which is also the inpatient home for years 2 and 3.
+Home base is the Duke Family Medicine Center in Durham, North Carolina where the weekly didactic sessions occur.

-Duke Primary Care Oxford serves as the main training site for residents in the Rural Training Track for Years 2 and 3, as well as for the continuity clinic in Year 1.
+Duke Primary Care Oxford serves as the main training site for residents in the Rural Training Track for Years 2 and 3.
 Located in Granville County, North Carolina, Oxford is located about 30 miles northeast of Durham.
 The health care team at Duke Primary Care Oxford includes family medicine physicians along with physician assistants and nurse practitioners who specialize in providing medical care for children, teens and adults.
+Other support includes a clinical PharmD, population health nurse, and a LCSW who provides adult counseling services.

 Training Site Years 2 and 3: Maria Parham Health